Sylvia (bird)

-The typical warblers are small birds belonging to the genus Sylvia in the "Old World warbler" (or sylviid warbler) family Sylviidae.
+Sylvia is a genus of small birds in the "Old World warbler" family Sylviidae.

 There are seven species in the genus.
-Typical warblers occur in the temperate to tropical regions of Europe, western and central Asia, and Africa, with the highest species diversity centred on the Mediterranean.
+Typical warblers occur in the temperate to tropical regions of Europe, western and central Asia, and Africa.

 They are strongly built, with stouter legs and a slightly thicker bill than many other warblers.
 The plumage is in varying shades of grey and brown, usually darker above and paler below, with bluish or pinkish tones in several species; several also have orange-brown or rufous fringed wing feathers.
 The tail is square-ended in most, slightly rounded in a few, and in several species has white sides.
 Many of the species show some sexual dimorphism, with distinctive male and female plumages, with the males in many having black or bright grey on the heads, replaced by brown, brownish-grey or similar dusky colours in females; about a third of the species also have a conspicuous red eye ring in males.
 Species breeding in cool temperate regions are strongly migratory, while most of those in warmer regions are partially migratory or resident.
 They are active warblers usually associated with open woodland, scrub, hedges or shrubs.
 Their diet is largely insectivorous, though several species also eat fruit extensively, mainly small berries such as elder and ivy, particularly from late summer to late winter; one species (blackcap) also frequently takes a wide variety of human-provided foods on birdtables in winter.